 An antibody test can show if you have already had COVID-19

-An antibody test can show if you have already had COVID-19 and developed antibodies against the virus.
-Even if you have antibodies, you need to continue to follow the general guidelines on reducing infection in society.
+An antibody test can show if you have already had COVID-19 or been vaccinated and developed antibodies against the virus.

-To test if you have had COVID-19, an antibody test is performed by taking a blood sample.
+To test if you have had COVID-19, an antibody test, is performed by taking a blood sample.
 It may take time for the body to form antibodies.
-This means that you should not take the test too early – instead you should wait until 2–3 weeks after you became ill.
+This means that you should not take the test too early – instead you should wait until 2 weeks after you have recovered, or been vaccinated.

-Antibodies reduce the risk of becoming infected and infecting other
+Antibodies reduce the risk of falling ill and infecting other

-At present, we estimate that almost everyone who has developed IgG antibodies is protected against reinfection.
+At present, we estimate that almost everyone who has developed antibodies is protected against reinfection.
 This means that there is lower risk that you will get infected and become seriously ill.
 You are also less likely to pass the virus on to others.
-We estimate that the protection you gain after having COVID-19 lasts at least half a year from when you became ill.

-Some people who have had COVID-19 do not develop measurable levels of antibodies, while others develop antibody levels so high that they can be measured in a blood test.
-Therefore, a person can have a negative antibody test even though they have actually gone through an infection.
+Some people who have had COVID-19 do not get measurable levels of antibodies, while others develop measurable levels that can be detected in a blood sample.
+A negative antibody test result does not rule out the possibility of a person having had COVID-19.
 Although not everyone who has been ill with COVID-19 develops measurable levels of antibodies in the blood, in the vast majority of cases these people still develop some form of immune response.
-For example, you may have so-called T-cell immunity to the virus.
-Analyses of T-cell immunity are more complex to perform than antibody analyses.
-They are not performed for individuals.